 When we last passed this route, the girls in our travel group stopped to pay homage to the tomb of teen star Marky Cielo who was interred in their backyard just the day before.
 In fact, the staff at Mt Data Hotel said they were never as fully booked.
 The GMA7 stars came to the wake and the interment.

 We stayed at St Joseph Resthouse, a charming cluster of cottages in a sprawling garden, run by the Episcopalian Church.
 Sagada is the only town in the country that is predominantly Episcopalian.
 The cottage had 2 bedrooms at the ground floor, plus an attic with several beds.
-There are only 2 units of this “big cottage’ that rents out at P3,500 per night, accommodating 8 persons.
+There are only 2 units of this “big cottage’ that rents out at P3,500 per night, accommodating 8 persons. (not updated as of December 2016, please google contact details to check rates)

 Well and good, except that there was only one toilet and bath and 8 people will have to queue.
 The smaller cottages opposite from ours looked charming, and had fireplaces.
 When the guests checked out, I asked the cleaners if I could see the room.
 I figured I would rather stay in this smaller cottage when I come back, and get 2 cottages when our group won’t fit in one unit.